-We usually recommend trying to get the best quality guitar that you can afford, because it tends to be easier to be easier to play the better quality instruments and they stay in tune longer.
+We usually recommend trying to get the best quality guitar that you can afford because it tends to be easier to play better quality instruments and they stay in tune longer.
 There are however a few guitars that are decent quality that won’t break the bank, that can make excellent starter instruments for your child if you are on a tight budget.
 We have rounded up some of the best quality ‘cheap’ guitars that will work well for kids.

 For ages 3-7 years old:

 Hola!
-HG-36SB (36 inch 3/4 Size)
+HG-36SB (36 inches 3/4 Size)

 You might be able to find this somewhere for around $100 if you get it used or if you wait for it to go on sale, which it often does around Christmas.
 I love this guitar and think it is the perfect starter electric for younger kids.

-The SX RST guitar is a also a decent budget option to check out, especially if you are looking for an electric guitar for a very young child (8 years old or younger) since this model comes in a 1/2 size which is unusual for an electric guitar.
+The SX RST guitar is also a decent budget option to check out, especially if you are looking for an electric guitar for a very young child (8 years old or younger) since this model comes in a 1/2 size which is unusual for an electric guitar.

 For kids 12 and up

-When you get into the full size guitars it is a little harder to get anything with any kind of quality in the $50 to $100 range, but there are some decent options in the $100 to $200 range.
+When you get into the full-size guitars, it is a little harder to get anything with any quality in the $50 to $100 range, but there are some decent options in the $100 to $200 range.

 Jasmine S35 Acoustic Guitar

 The body of this guitar is known for being sturdy, so it’s greats for teens who may be a little rough with their instruments.
 It also has a nice tone and good sound.
 Find out morehere.

-On to full size electric guitar options.
-It is possible to buy electric guitars for under $100, but I would advise against doing this since they are going to be very low quality.
-Sometimes people have luck getting a used guitar for under $100, but before you buy anything make sure you have someone who knows about guitars try it out to see if it is any good.
+Now on to full-size electric guitar options.
+It is possible to buy electric guitars for under $100, but I would advise against doing this since they are going to be deficient quality.
+Sometimes, people, have luck getting a used guitar for under $100, but before you buy anything make sure you have someone who knows about guitars try it out to see if it is any good.

 Epiphone Les Paul

-The Epiphone Les Paul is designed to look and feel like a Gibson Les Paul but at a much lower price that what you would pay for the higher end model.
-If you prefer not to buy it in a starter pack you can always get this model without the amp and the accessories and it will be a little cheaper.
+The Epiphone Les Paul is designed to look and feel like a Gibson Les Paul, but at a much lower price than what you would pay for the higher-end model.
+If you prefer not to buy it in a starter pack, you can always get this model without the amp and the accessories, and it will be a little cheaper.
 Find out more here.